Skip to main content

 The economic categories that must stay distinct

-OmegaX should keep a clean separation between:
+OmegaX keeps a clean separation between:

 CategoryWhat it isWhat it is not